EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 ## Register a new domain name and connect to route 53

-- I registered a www.esthertooling.co.uk on go daddy.
+- Register a doman with any registrar of your choice
-- I then went unto the route 53 dashboard on AWS and created a hosted zone, connected this to my domain.
-This will tell route 53 to respond to DNS queries for my domain.
+- Go unto the route 53 dashboard on AWS and create a hosted zone, connect this to your domain.
+This will tell route 53 to respond to DNS queries from your domain.
-- I Assigned an Elastic IP to your Nginx LB server and associated the domain name with this Elastic IP, the purpose of this is to ensure that the public IP address is static because everytime you restart, stop or start your EC2 instance, you get a new public IP address.
+- Assign an Elastic IP to your Nginx LB server and associate the domain name with this Elastic IP, the purpose of this is to ensure that the public IP address is static because everytime you restart, stop or start your EC2 instance, you get a new public IP address.
 When you want to associate your domain name, it is better to have a static IP address that does not change after reboot, thus Elastic IP is the solution for this problem.

 *screenshot below*